Make sure you're on the latest version

 1. Click your Profile icon in the top-right corner.

-4. Enter your friend’s email address (the one they use for Fishmarks).
+3. Enter your friend’s email address (the one they use for Fishmarks) and click Send Request.

-Tip: Your friend must have a Fishmarks account.
-If they don’t, use Refer a Friend from the Help menu to invite them!
+Tip: Your friend needs a Fishmarks account.
+If they don’t have one, use Refer a Friend from the Left Rail (Social group) to send them an invite.

 Sharing in Fishmarks works through Lists.
-You share an entire list with a friend, and they get access to all the marks in it.
+You share a list with a friend and they get access to every mark in it.

 Share a List